 - gimme (v.)

 - by 1828, representing the colloquial contraction of give me.
-To have the gimmes "be eagerly greedy" is from 1927; gimme cap attested by 1978.
+To have the gimmes "be eagerly greedy" is from 1918; gimme cap attested by 1978.
+Middle English had yemme, gemme, contractions of yeve me (Middle English form of give me).

 TOMMY -- Gimme a cake.